Belinda Snell

-Belinda Snell (born 10 January 1981) is an Australian women's basketball player.
-She is a member of the Australia women's national basketball team, and has won two silver medals in basketball at the 2004 & 2008 Summer Olympics, a bronze medal at the 2012 Summer Olympics, a gold medal at the 2006 Commonwealth Games, a gold medal at the 2018 Commonwealth Games, a gold medal at the 2006 World Championships, and a bronze medal at the 2014 World Championships.
+Belinda Snell (born 10 January 1981) is an Australian former professional basketball player.
+She played 10 seasons in the Women's National Basketball League (WNBL) in addition to the WNBA and Europe.

+She was a member of the Australia women's national basketball team, winning two silver medals at the 2004 and 2008 Summer Olympics, a bronze medal at the 2012 Summer Olympics, a gold medal at the 2006 Commonwealth Games, a gold medal at the 2018 Commonwealth Games, a gold medal at the 2006 World Championships, and a bronze medal at the 2014 World Championships.

 Personal

 Snell was born on 10 January 1981 and is from Victoria.
 She is 180 cm tall.
 In 2006, she weighed 80 kg.

 Other sports Snell has played include tennis and netball.
 In April 2012, she was at the Reservoir West Primary School for the launch of Prime Minister's Olympic and Paralympic Challenges.
 As part of the event, she tried out in sports including goal ball and sitting basketball.